 Enable passwordless phone sign-in authentication methods

-- Sign in to the Azure portal with a global admin account.
+- Sign in to the Azure portal with an authentication policy administrator account.

-- Search for and select Azure Active Directory.
-Select Security > Authentication methods > Authentication method policy (Preview)
+- Search for and select Azure Active Directory, then browse to Security > Authentication methods > Policies.

-- Under Passwordless phone sign-in, choose the following options
+- Under Microsoft Authenticator, choose the following options:

 - Enable - Yes or No